jams2/py-svg-hush/readme.md

 </svg>
 """

-keep_data_uri_mime_types = {
+keep_data_url_mime_types = {
     "image": ["jpeg", "png", "gif"],
 }

-sanitized_svg = filter_svg(svg_bytes, keep_data_uri_mime_types)
+sanitized_svg = filter_svg(svg_bytes, keep_data_url_mime_types)
 ```

 ### filter_svg

-The `filter_svg` function sanitizes SVG data by removing potentially malicious elements and attributes, as well as restricting the allowed MIME types of data: URIs in the SVG.
+The `filter_svg` function sanitizes SVG data by removing potentially malicious elements and attributes, as well as restricting the allowed MIME types of data: URLs in the SVG.
 It is a simple wrapper around the underlying Rust function.

 #### Parameters

 - `svg (bytes)`: The SVG data to be filtered.
-- `keep_data_uri_mime_types (Optional[Dict[str, List[str]]])`: A dictionary that maps MIME types to lists of allowed subtypes for data: URIs in the SVG.
-If a data: URI's MIME type and subtype are not in the dictionary it will be dropped.
-If this parameter is None, all data: URIs are dropped.
+- `keep_data_url_mime_types (Optional[Dict[str, List[str]]])`: A dictionary that maps MIME types to lists of allowed subtypes for data: URLs in the SVG.
+If a data: URL's MIME type and subtype are not in the dictionary it will be dropped.
+If this parameter is None, all data: URLs are dropped.

 #### Returns